-The N Springbrook Road project identified in 2020/2021 is an exploratory analysis of the existing conditions to determine what steps can be taken to correct storm drainage issues in advance of a larger million dollar project in 2022/2024.
+The N Springbrook Road project identified in 2021/2022 is an exploratory analysis of the existing conditions to determine what steps can be taken to correct storm drainage issues in advance of a larger million-dollar project in 2023/2024.

 The 800 Block of Wynooski Street project was started in 2018 with the support of the George Fox University engineering program under the guidance of the City's Public Works Director.
 An engineering consultant was then brought on board in 2019 to finish the design and get the package ready for bid.
-The Joint Permit Applicant for the work occurring in both jurisdictional waters of the state and wetland was received by the State in late-February 2020 and the City is hopeful the work can be completed by the end of 2020.
+The Joint Permit Applicant for the work occurring in both jurisdictional waters of the state and wetland was received by the State in late-February 2023.
+The City of Newberg is redesigning the stormwater outfall just north of 740 Wynooski Road.
+The City is looking to bid on this project in early 2023 and construct it in summer during the in-water work period between July -September 2023.